-The FAFSA for each year is available beginning January 2 at fafsa.gov.
+The FAFSA for each year is available beginning Jan.
+2 at www.fafsa.gov.
 The Bob Jones University school code is 003421.
 The FAFSA application process will identify the student's EFC (Expected Family Contribution)-the amount of money the federal government calculates a family should be able to contribute to the student's college expenses.
 The EFC is used not only to determine federal aid but also to establish eligibility for BJU financial aid.